Retiring abroad is an exciting prospect that can involve some difficult decisions.

-Every year Expatra team evaluates the 50 most popular countries for international retirement based on the following criteria:
+Every year Expatra team evaluates the 40 most popular countries for international retirement.

-Our main data source is the Expatra Global Retirement Survey, which asks international retirees to rate their retirement destination’s infrastructure, climate, ease of settling down, value for money, and friendliness.
+Our main data source is the Expatra Global Retirement Survey, which asks international retirees to rate their retirement destination’s infrastructure, climate, ease of settling down, value for money, safety, healthcare, and friendliness.